The ALSF Management Board and Governing Council members

-The ALSF’s Management Board is responsible for the efficient and effective conduct of all operations of the Facility, as well as the approval of its Budget and appointment of its Director.
-The Board comprises of five members of high integrity and competence, acting in their individual capacity, and are appointed by the Governing Council for a three-year, non-renewable term.
-The current members of the Board are: Dr. Gaston Kenfack Douajni (Chairman), Ms. Eva Jhala, Ms. Nimatou Feliho, Ms. Chrisitine Agimba, and Ambassador Arve Ofstad.
+The ALSF’s Management Board is responsible for overseeing the efficient and effective conduct of all operations of the ALSF, including the approval of the ALSF’s budget and appointment of the Director.
+The Management Board comprises five members of high integrity and competence that are appointed by the Governing Council for a three-year, non-renewable term.

-The Governance Council is the supreme body of the ALSF that meets once a year.
-It is composed of twelve members representing both Member States and international organizations.
+The Governance Council is the supreme body of the ALSF that meets once a year and comprises twelve members representing both Member States and international organizations.
 The current Governance Council is composed of representatives from Morocco, Guinea, Eswatini, Burundi, Tanzania, the African Development Bank, Belgium, France, Netherlands, United Kingdom and Brazil.
 The College of International Organizations was represented at this meeting by the African Finance Corporation (AFC).

 About the ALSF

-Created by the African Development Bank in 2010, the ALSF supports African governments in negotiating complex commercial transactions and provides legal and technical assistance and capacity building for transactions in the extractives and natural resources, energy, infrastructure & public-private partnership sectors as well as support for sovereign debt issues and related creditor litigation.
+The ALSF was established by the African Development Bank in 2008, and assists African governments in negotiating complex commercial transactions by providing legal and technical assistance and developing capacity building tools in the key sectors of infrastructure public-private partnerships, energy, natural resources and extractive industries, as well as on sovereign debt and creditor disputes.